 Summary and Closing

-In the end, each application will dictate how low your device’s power consumption can get.
-If the parameters are modified to a point where they negatively affect the user experience then this will not help your product or users.
+Ultimately, each application will dictate how low your device’s power consumption can get.
+If the parameters are modified to a point where they negatively affect the user experience, then this will not help your product or users.
 Always keep the user experience (UX) as the top priority and design the system (including power optimization) in a way to enhance the UX.

 Finally, I will leave you with a summarized list of points/questions to keep in mind when optimizing your BLE device’s power consumption:

-- If the power source is current-limited, then peak current is just as important as average current.
+If the power source is current-limited, then the peak current is just as important as the average current.

-- If you plan to transfer data in large bursts you may exceed the recommended peak current, which negatively impacts both capacity and lifetime of the battery.
+If you plan to transfer data in large bursts, you may exceed the recommended peak current, which negatively impacts both the capacity and lifetime of the battery.

 💡 Want to get your Bluetooth-connected devices to market faster?
 Enroll in the Bluetooth Developer Academy today and get exclusive access to in-depth courses built for developers.